lenistarr/hyprland-mocha/README.md

 ## Auto Install Script for Minimal Hyprland with Catppuccin Mocha Mauve Theme
 # Important Notice
 Work in progress.
-Best done on a clean install of Arch.
+Best done on a clean install of Arch Linux.

 Change GTK theme manually in nwg-looks.
 Change Firefox theme manually in Firefox settings.